 To mix it up, I branched out into crochet at first, making covers, eye masks and getting into amigurami.
 I tried knitting and made a few bits and pieces but I seem to love a hook more than two needles in terms of being able to create anything.

 I’ve always seen embroidery and always loooved it.
+I love looking at free embroidery designs to see what my new project should be.
 It looks amazing, and when it became quite fashionable, I bought loads of clothes with bits on it.
 After years of doing cross stitch, I couldn’t figure out how to actually do it – surely it was so hard to bring a pattern to life on fabric?!

 But then I saw someone on social media, doing an embroidery from a kit!
 And I finally actually looked into how it all works, and suddenly it made so much sense.
 You put the pattern onto the fabric and then sew on top of it – the total opposite of cross stitch!
 So I picked up a couple of kits from Oh Sew Bootiful and got my sewing hat on.

 Embroidery is basically a set of loads of different types of stitches.
 From really basic ones like backstitch (where you just sew in a line), to satin stitch (where you feel in a shape), to more complicated stitches like wheels, chain and french knots.
 When you get a kit, they often print the pattern directly on the fabric, so you can then just fill in the gaps and match the colours to your floss.